aws-samples/sap-automated-hana-patching/README.md

 :no_entry_sign: Not created :no_entry_sign:

 The code does not create any resources outside of the SSM document into the AWS account.
-There are several pre-requisites required to execute the SSM automation document as is (without adapting to your specific requirements)
+There are several pre-requisites required to run the SSM automation document as is (without adapting to your specific requirements)

 * [Amazon S3 Bucket] : It may be required to host the SAP HANA database media files into an Amazon S3 bucket, depending on your execution method for the SSM automation document.